Skip to Content

 When we want something very quick, cheap and easy we head to Wyatt’s, a Tex-Mex counter inside the Alpine Mall on next to the Golden Arrow.

-Everything in this burrito joint is fresh and feels homemade.
-The beans and meat that were supposed to have a kick had a nice one — they have their own hot sauce if you need more heat.
+Everything in this burrito joint is fresh and homemade.
+The beans and meat that were supposed to have a kick had a nice one.
+They have their own hot sauce if you need more heat.

-Tiny Traveler, was not a burrito fan on our first visit and was happy with a plate of rice, beans and cornbread.
+Tiny Traveler was not a burrito fan on our first visit and was happy with a plate of rice, beans and cornbread.
 Now she happily tucks into their made-to-order tacos or burritos.
-They have recently added mac & cheese to the menu, too, an easy kids’ favorite.
+They have mac & cheese, too, an easy kids’ favorite.

 The price is right.
 They have a counter and a few tables inside the mall.
 But most people get their Tex-Mex to go.